Slavery in Qatar: Hajj route

 A second route of slave trade existed, with people from both Africa and East Asia, who were smuggled to Jeddah in the Arabian Peninsula in connection to the Muslim pilgrimage, Hajj, to Mecca and Medina.
 Victims were tricked to perform the journey willingly in the belief that they were going on the Hajj pilgrimage, or employed as servants, and then sold upon arrival.
 These slaves were then exported from the Hejaz to Oman, the Trucial States, Qatar, Bahrain and Kuwait.

-Baluchi route
+Balochistan route

-In the 1940s, a third slave trade route was noted, in which Balochis from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.
-In 1943, it was reported that Baloch girls were shipped via Oman and the Trucial States to Mecca, where they were popular as concubines (sex slaves), since Caucasian girls were no longer available, and were sold for $350–450.
+In the 1940s, a third slave trade route was recorded, through which individuals from the Balochistan region were transported across the Persian Gulf, with many selling themselves or their children to escape severe poverty.
+In 1943, reports indicated that young women from this region were shipped via Oman and the Trucial States to Mecca, where they were sold as concubines for $350–450 following the decline in the availability of Caucasian women.